MAXOHNO/Fireman/README.md

+# Animgame:
+The 'Animgame' is my first Animated Game, 100% by me.

-# Animgame
+# Game extends:
-My first Animated Java Game!
+- A Charakter
+- Enemy(s)
+- Background